junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 1200
     :align: center

-* Now that Hono and InfluxDB are set up, we have to somehow find a way to transmit the incoming data from Hono to InfluxDB.
+* Now that Hono and InfluxDB are set up, we need a connector application to transmit the incoming data from Hono to InfluxDB.

+* `cloudfeeder.py` produces and sends Hono the result telemetry messages in a form of JSON dictionary.
+Therefore the connector application should be able to read the JSON dictionary from Hono, map the dictionary to several individual metrics and send them to InfluxDB by using the `curl` command.

-* Since the messaging endpoint of Hono (Bosch IoT Hub) follows the AMQP 1.0 protocol, the consumer application should also be AMQP based.
+* Since the messaging endpoint of Hono (Bosch IoT Hub) follows the AMQP 1.0 protocol, the connector application should also be AMQP based.

-* An AMQP Based consumer application can be found in `dias_kuksa/utils/cloud/maven.consumer.hono` from the `junh-ki/dias_kuksa` repository.
+* An AMQP Based connector application can be found in `dias_kuksa/utils/cloud/maven.consumer.hono` from the `junh-ki/dias_kuksa` repository.
 The application is written based on `iot-hub-examples/example-consumer` from the `bosch-io/iot-hub-example` `respoitory <https://github.com/bosch-io/iot-hub-examples/tree/master/example-consumer>`_.

 1. To set up the connector, you have to clone the `junh-ki/dias_kuksa` repository on your machine first::